-- 13.1 Overall planning and co-ordination of the assessment process, including: - i.
+- 13.1 Role of Student Data Management (in partnership with the Schools, the Academic Office and the Standards and Enhancement Office): - 13.1.1 Overall planning and co-ordination of the assessment process, including: - i.
 Planning the timing of all Assessment Boards. - ii.
-Inviting External Examiners to Assessment Boards in a timely manner. - iii.
-Agreeing and publishing a schedule for the collation and input of assessment data. - iv.
-Helping to ensure that all Assessment Board information is prepared and published in standard format. - v.
-Publishing appropriate guidelines and protocols to help ensure a standard approach. - vi.
-Managing appropriate access to the student record system.

-- 13.2 Ensuring the accuracy and integrity of assessment records, including: - i.
+Agreeing and publishing a schedule for the collation and input of assessment data. - iii.
+Helping to ensure that all Assessment Board information is prepared and published in standard format. - iv.
+Publishing appropriate guidelines and protocols to help ensure a standard approach. - v.
+Managing appropriate access to the student record system. - 13.1.2 Ensuring the accuracy and integrity of assessment records, including: - i.
 Ensuring the accuracy of student, module and programme assessment records. - ii.
 Managing the calculation of, and amendments to module results and student profiles for the Assessment Boards. - iii.
-Ensuring that rules for awards are specified and kept up to date on the student records system. - 13.3 Ensuring that appropriate information is available and accessible to all legitimate users, including: - i.
+Ensuring that rules for awards are specified and kept up to date on the student records system. - 13.1.3 Ensuring that appropriate information is available and accessible to all legitimate users, including: - i.
 Coordinating the output of data for the Assessment Boards. - ii.
 Helping to ensure that results from the Assessment Boards are appropriately prepared and processed. - iii.
-Making results and award certificates available according to the agreed formats and timescales. - 13.4 Carrying out the assessment process in accordance with the agreed timescales, including: - i.
-Organisation of the Assessment Boards in accordance with the agreed schedule. - ii.
+Making results and award certificates available according to the agreed formats and timescales. - 13.2 Role of the Schools - 13.2.1 Carrying out the assessment process in accordance with the timescales agreed with Student Data Management, including: - i.
+Organisation of the Assessment Boards in accordance with the schedule agreed with Student Data Management. - ii.
 Liaison with External Examiners for the programme(s) and modules. - iii.
-Collation of assessment marks from tutors and input of marks within agreed timescales. - 13.5 Ensuring the accuracy and integrity of assessment records, including: - i.
+Collation of assessment marks from tutors and input of marks within agreed timescales. - 13.2.2 Ensuring the accuracy and integrity of assessment records, including: (in partnership with Student Data Management, the Academic Office and the Standards and Enhancement Office) - i.
 Ensuring the accuracy and integrity of student, module and programme assessment records. - ii.
-Ensuring that all entries to student, module and programme assessment records derive from accurate and genuine data and are made using agreed protocols within agreed timescales, and that no amendments to such are made without the explicit and written approval of an authorised person, particularly (but not only) after results have been 'agreed' following an assessment board. - iii.
-Ensuring that rules for awards are correctly specified and kept up to date on the student records system. - 13.6 Ensuring that appropriate information is available and accessible to all legitimate users, including: - i.
+Ensuring that all entries to student, module and programme assessment records derive from accurate and genuine data and are made using agreed protocols within agreed timescales, and that no amendments to such are made without the explicit and written approval of an authorised person, particularly (but not only) after results have been 'agreed' following an assessment board

+- iii.
+Ensuring that rules for awards are correctly specified and kept up to date on the student records system. - 13.2.3 Ensuring that appropriate information is available and accessible to all legitimate users, including: - i.
 Managing the output of data for the Assessment Boards. - ii.
 Publishing results to students according to the agreed format and timescales. - iii.
 Ensuring that results from the Assessment Boards are appropriately prepared and recorded to enable Student Data Management to complete preparation for awards.

-14. Equality Impact Assessment
+14 Equality Impact Assessment